Weighing stars from birth to death: mass determination methods across the HRD: Direct method: dynamical masses

 Therefore, combining this constraint with the mass ratio derived from the radial-velocity analysis, one obtains the individual masses of the system and also their flux ratio.
 While these masses are not fundamentally determined, they can be used to estimate the inclination of the systems and the probability of eclipses or for statistical studies of multiplicity fractions as a function of stellar mass.

 The studies by \citet{pourbaix:2000,pourbaix:2003,jancart:2005} and \citet{escorza:2019} combined spectroscopic orbital solutions with Hipparcos astrometric data to determine the mass of the unseen components in single-lined spectroscopic binary systems.
+To prepare the exploitation of \gaia, a long-term observational programme with the SOPHIE spectrograph at the Haute-Provence Observatory has been conducted by \citet{halbwachs:2014,halbwachs:2016, kiefer:2016, kiefer:2018,halbwachs:2020}.
+About 70 double-lined spectroscopic binaries (some of them previously known only as single-line binaries) and also observed by \gaia (for most of them) were selected.
+The final objective is to determine masses at the level of 1\% combining the RVs and \gaia astrometry once the third \gaia Data Release will be available.
+Up to now, the individual masses of 18 stars in 9 systems have been derived precisely combining the RVs and long baseline or speckle interferometry.
 After the third \gaia data release, which will include binary astrometric solutions, this methodology will be applicable to many other non-eclipsing spectroscopic binaries.